Communities

 Skipping 1 deleted comment.

-bgstack15‭ wrote 9 months ago
+bgstack15‭ wrote over 1 year ago

 You should check to see if you can set the permissions (including SELinux?) for the running ssh-agent socket, and also set the environment variables somehow, so that this process can talk to the existing ssh-agent.
 When something runs ssh-agent, ssh-agent normally prints its sock and pid: